 For each pair I wrote a capital “H” on one helicopter and a lower case “h” on the other.

 Then I asked him to put all the capital “H’s” together and all the lower case “h’s” together.
 He had fun flying them around before landing them in their new groups.

-Once we had finished playing with our paper helicopters, we moved on to the collection of toy ones.
+Then we moved on to a collection of toy helicopters.

 “Fly your largest helicopter over to number 8,” I’d say, and he would select the correct helicopter and then search for the right helipad to land on.